 Unless you have been living in a bubble (cut off from the world!) for the past few years or on another planet you will have heard or experienced the “joys” of Black Friday.
 Black Friday is about serious shopping.
-Here are some English words and phrases connected to shopping.
+So let’s practise today some English words and phrases connected to shopping.
 I have a long list for you.

 Black Friday (dedicated to retail shopping in the malls and shopping centres) is the day immediately after the American thanks giving day which is usually the 4th Thursday in November.
-This year Black Friday is on the 24th November.
-If you are like me and you really despise (hate) shopping then unfortunately the next week will be a problem as the TV, internet and newspapers will be focusing on Black Friday and Cyber Monday (dedicated to on line shopping) as the beginning of the Christmas and New Year shopping seasons.
+If you are like me and you really despise (hate) shopping then unfortunately the next week will be a problem as the TV, internet and newspapers will be focusing on Black Friday and Cyber Monday (dedicated to online shopping) as the beginning of the Christmas and New Year shopping seasons.

 However, for those in pursuit of (chasing/hunting/searching for) the perfect Christmas present or gift then this is a truly wonderful event.
 The 4 days from thanksgiving Thursday up to and including Cyber Monday are a shoppers paradise (place for the most pleasure!).
 They can pursue their hobby, enjoy their retail therapy (relaxing by going to the shops) and spend money they often do not have.